What is Severe Asthma?

 Like patients with mild-to-moderate asthma, patients with Severe Asthma should try to minimize their exposure to triggers, both allergic and non-allergic, that exacerbate their asthma.

-As is the case mild-to-moderate asthma, patients take inhaled medications to control the underlying inflammation in their airways, and medications that relax the muscles around the airways and treat symptoms like wheezing, cough, or shortness of breath.
+Similar to mild-to-moderate asthma, patients with Severe Asthma take inhaled medications to control the underlying inflammation in their airways, and medications that relax the muscles around the airways and treat symptoms like wheezing, coughing, or shortness of breath.

-Unlike patients with mild-to-moderate asthma, patients with severe disease usually take oral corticosteroids in addition to their inhaled corticosteroids to provide additional control of the inflammation in their airways.
+Unlike patients with mild-to-moderate asthma, patients with severe disease may be required to take oral corticosteroids in addition to their inhaled corticosteroids to provide additional control of the inflammation in their airways.

 Research is shedding light on the sub-types of asthma or “phenotypes”.
 Severe Asthma can be eosinophilic.
 Eosinophils are a type of white blood cell which are part of the body’s immune system.
 For about 40% of patients with Severe Asthma, eosinophils drive their asthma, and oral/inhaled corticosteroids have been the mainstay of treatment.

-Identifying the subtype of asthma that a patient has, for example, eosinophilic, presents an opportunity for precision medicine.
+Identifying the subtype of asthma that a patient has, for example, eosinophilic, presents an opportunity for precision medicine through biologic therapy.
 As an example, the biologic therapy omalizumab that is approved for asthma is effective in allergic eosinophilic asthma.

 It is a goal of asthma care to empower patients with asthma to manage their disease.
 Accordingly, personalized Asthma Action Plans are instrumental for optimal self-management of this chronic condition.